Simultaneous inference for linear mixed model parameters with an application to small area estimation: Conclusions

 \section{Conclusions}

-We employed the max-type statistic to construct SPI and MT procedure for a mixed parameter under LMMb and applied it within the framework of SAE.
-We theoretically derived two novel techniques based on bootstrap and the volume-of-tube formula; the latter did not turn out to be operational.
-Furthermore, we carried out an empirical comparison with the methods adapted from the setting without random effects and nonparametric curve estimation.
-Though slightly conservative for very small samples, bootstrap SPIs yield satisfactory results in all simulation studies.
-For the sake of brevity, we only presented the scenarios under normality and independent parameter estimates.
-These assumptions are optimal for Bonferroni procedure which was less reliable than our approach.
-In addition, our bootstrap based max-type statistic is readily applicable for testing multiple statistical hypotheses.
-Our empirical studies reveal its superiority over another resampling based test.
+We introduce a practical method to construct SPI and MT procedures for mixed parameters under LMM.
+We illustrate its use and relevance in simulation studies and a data application within the framework of SAE.
+We theoretically derive two techniques based on bootstrap approximation of the distribution of the max-type statistic and the volume-of-tube formula.
+However, we proved that the latter is not directly operational.
+We further discussed various alternatives and assessed their empirical performance in the simulation study.
+Though slightly conservative for very small samples, the bootstrap-based SPI yield the most satisfactory results in our simulations.
+Moreover, it is quite robust to certain deviations from the normality assumptions.
+In addition, our bootstrap based max-type statistic is readily applicable for testing multiple statistical hypotheses which was illustrated by our simulation studies.

-It is clear that accounting for the variability of all clusters makes SPI wider than CPI.
-Nonetheless, only SPIs are statistically valid for comparisons between clusters.
-Moreover, if we conducted several surveys, SPIs would contain all true parameters in $100(1-\alpha)\%$ of studies, whereas CPIs would not cover about $D\alpha$ of them in each survey.
-Finally, as soon as we wish to make joint statements, the application of our methodology is indispensable in empirical studies, which was shown in the analysis of household income in the comarcas of Galicia.
+Accounting for the joint coverage probability (or the Type I error) for several or all cluster-level parameters makes SPI wider than CPI.
+However, only SPI are statistically valid for joint statements or comparisons between cluster-level parameters.
+Moreover, if one conducted studies with several surveys, SPI would contain all true parameters in $100(1-\alpha)\%$ of all studies, whereas CPI would not cover about $D\alpha$ of them in each survey.
+Our tools are equally applicable to any subset of the clusters while using all data for estimation and prediction.

-Our max-type statistic simultaneous inference can be easily extended to account for more complex data structures with several random effects, heteroscedasticity, spatial or temporal correlation which arises naturally in e.g.,\ longitudinal studies.
-Moreover, our methodology can be developed to be applied under generalized linear, semi- or nonparametric mixed models.
-In these cases we would need to apply estimators and wild bootstrap as in, e.g.,\ \cite{lombardiasperlich2008}.
+Our method can be extended to account for more complex data structures such as LMM with spatial and/or temporal dependencies \citep{PratesiSalvati2008, MoralesSantamaria2019} or highly skewed response variables \citep{MouraNevesBritz2017}.
+Furthermore, our general idea could be also applied for a comparative analysis of nonlinear indicators of inequality or poverty obtained after the transformation of the dependent variable \citep{RojasEtal2020} or benchmarked estimators under restrictions \citep{UgarteMilitinoGoicoai2009}.
+Yet, for these cases the estimation of the variance components or MSE would have to be adjusted.
+Furthermore, within more complex modelling frameworks one would need to extend the asymptotic theory.
+In addition, different bootstrap schemes might be necessary to mimic the data-generation process in a suitable way \citep{FieldPangWelsh2008}.
+The above-mentioned extensions are beyond the scope of this paper, but are an open field for future research.